-This easy roasted Brussels sprouts with bacon recipe is straight from Grandma's recipe book.
-This is the side dish that is perfect for holidays or all year round!
+This easy roasted Brussels sprouts and bacon recipe is straight from my Grandma's recipe book.
+It is a comforting side dish that is perfect for holidays or all year round!

-My family is a little hesitant to eat Brussels sprouts, but add some bacon, and they will dig right in!
+This recipe was created out of the necessity for simplicity.
+My family is a little hesitant to eat Brussels sprouts, but if I add some bacon, and they will dig right in!
 Is your family picky like this?
 I would love to hear how you convince your family that Brussels sprouts can be delicious!

-If you are looking for more delicious gluten free side dish recipes, I certainly have quite a few for you to try!
+If you are looking for more side dish recipes to try, these are my best gluten free side dish recipes to try!

-You can see the bacon and leeks mixed in…it all caramelizes together in the pan as you roast it.
+- Use leeks or onions.
+You can see the bacon and leeks mixed in...the flavors all caramelize together in the pan as you roast it.

 You can use sliced or shaved Brussels sprouts in this recipe.
-Please note if you use shaved Brussels sprouts, the cook time will be a LOT less so keep an eye on them as they cook.
+Please note if you use shaved Brussels sprouts, the cooking time will be a LOT less, so keep an eye on them as they cook.

 You can definitely make this recipe stove-top by cooking the Brussels sprouts and bacon in a cast-iron skillet.